itsmeaddof123/battlebossbattle/README.md

 # BATTLE BOSS BATTLE

-Rise up from nothing and work your way to power in order to fight for the title of Battle Boss in this three-stage confrontation!
-Compete for resources during the collection round, gear up during the crafting round, and go all out against the Battle Boss and other fighters to claim victory.
-The winner's prize?
-Well, if you're going to be the boss of the battle, you'll earn yourself the title of the next game's Battle Boss!
+Start with nothing and work your way to power to claim the title of Battle Boss in this three-part fight!
+Compete for raw materials to craft your gear and train your stats in the Crafting round, fight in a free-for-all against other players and the Battle Boss during the Battle round, and survive for as long as you can in the ever-increasing toxicity of the Armageddon round.
+Perform the best across the three rounds to earn the title of next game's Battle Boss!

 Made during the gmodstore gamemode competition during the summer of 2020.